Small-group training and one-to-one coaching for data visualisation and Bayesian analysis.

 When you combine statistical results from multiple studies, there's a lot of things that can and do go wrong.
 You can include all of those problems in a Bayesian model: reporting bias, publication bias, measurement error, dichotomania, different measures, different study designs, indirect comparisons.
 Get reliable and realistic inferences and predictions.
 Or you can brush them under the carpet and pretend it's all fine.
 Your choice.

-Bayesian non-parametrics are this year's must-have skill.
-Only losers are still interested in deep learning.
+Bayesian non-parametrics are not just a trendy, must-have skill, but also offer a combination of the non-linearity of black boxes like deep learning, without the mystery.
 Get flexible, data-driven predictions by combining many models in one Bayesian framework.
 Let the data shine through without imposing some unrealistic assumptions.
 Learn how to do it, how to critique it, and how to communicate it.

 Adaptive clinical trials